howicodestuff/howicodestuff.github.io/_posts/2017-12-20-hello-world.md

 I love building software and learning new things.
 I'm interested in web application development, machine learning, systems programming, Linux and Open Source Software.

 In this blog, I will be documenting my discovery of problems and their solutions, the process of writing code and building stuff, as well as development tools and setting our environment up for that.

+I would like to thank Fotini Exarchou from [Bipolar Bear](https://bipolarbearcraft.wordpress.com) for the custom-made header image and for the cartoon drawing of my face.
+Go check her out if you're into graphic design or need something designed/drawn.

 I hope to see you again next time!